laohacker/accounting_system_project/README.md

 University students are struggling in managing their expenses.

 Problem setting
-Univeitiy students will use a programe to help them track and manage their expenses.
+University students will use a program in accordance to their earning and spending to help them track and manage their expenses.

 Feature to be implemented
 1) Be able to add records of income and expenses